ea1fsc/telegram-dapnet-bot/docs/limitations.md

 - Admins see Nextcloud URL + username on signup (not the password).
 - Plain-text Telegram (by design).
 - SQLite file is the entire state; concurrent hosts pointing at the same DB file over NFS are unsupported.

-## Comparison with historic PagerBot

-The rewrite does **not** aim for feature-parity with `PagerBot/`.
-Missing on purpose: free-form send, listener-side features, and anything that is not “calendar → approved user → DAPNET + Telegram reminder”.